 Common Name: Northern Bedstraw

-Galium boreale is a Perennial up to 0.45 metres tall.
+Galium boreale is a perennial plant that can grow up to 0.45 metres tall.

 Northern and central Europe, including Britain, south and west to N. Italy and W. Asia.